Firefighters battling house fire in Livermore

-LIVERMORE, Calif. -- Livermore-Pleasanton Fire Department crews are at the scene of a one-alarm blaze on Monday morning, according to fire dispatch.
+LIVERMORE, Calif. -- Fire crews have contained a fire outside of a home in Livermore on Monday morning, according to fire officials.

-The fire was first reported at 5:25 a.m. at 2146 Buckskin Road, fire dispatch said.
-There are no immediate reports of injuries.
+The Livermore-Pleasanton Fire Department received the call about the blaze at 5:25 a.m. at 2146 Buckskin Road, Battalion Chief Kurtis Dickey said.
+A fire from the outside of a home extended into the garage and was contained around 6:10 a.m.

+According to Dickey, a gas meter has broken and crews are waiting for PG&E to turn off the gas.
+Dickey mentioned the gas coming out of the meter is an active fire and "looks like a blowtorch" that they'll have to let burn until PG&E arrives on scene.
+Fire crews are monitoring that blaze.

 Firefighters battling house fire in Livermore